dart-sys/dart-sys/readme.md

   This will fall back to the `flutter` sdk should it not find a dart sdk, but this is not recommended, as it is more difficult to compile using the flutter sdk and it appears it ships a non-standard dart sdk.
-- Have `clang` installed and on your path.

 ##### Usage
 Include the following in your `Cargo.toml`: